tweakers-parknow-2020/passionforparking/README.md

   };
 ```

-In both cases the interface is simple:
+Interacting with the GraphQL from our generated code is simple.
 We use `await API.graphql(...);` to asynchronosly create a GraphQL request.
 We will pass a `graphqlOperation` method with two parameters: the string operation that represents the query we will like to perform.
 In out case is `createParking` and the input we will need pass to the query to be able to perform the operation.

+## P4P Phase 2 (2th part of the workshop)

+Our company is making good money 💵.
+We are hiring new developers and we are really proud of what we achieved managing all our backend from the frontend.
+In the second part of the workshop we focused in explain the implications for a company that wants to scale and who this impact in the current setup.
+Those are common petfalls of using Amplify:

+- All the stacks and resources created by Amplify are named on behalf of you.
+So, does not follow any specific pattern.
+If you scale the number of stacks (lambdas, dynamos and other services) will be really difficult to keep track of what stack belongs to which system.

+- If your team started to grow, it is common to have a team dedicated on infrastructure.
+This team probably would like to deploy and manage the stack separetly from the frontend.
+It's important to understand how with Amplify you can add existing API's (separation of concerns).

+- Using Amplify, the security from the developer perspective can be very basic and does not follow practices like "lease privilege principle" for teams at scale.

+- If you achieve this separation of concerns, you will be able to:

+  - Create your infrastructure naming conventions.
+  - Tagging resources.
+  - Manage the security.
+  - Use the full power of IoC (Infrastructure as Code).
+  - Monitoring.

+In the project [PassionnForParking_CF](/PassionForParking_CF) which you can find in this repository, you have a sample how to do similar backend setup by defined directly in a `template.yaml` file which we define the resources we need and the interactions between them.